DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Related Work

-\paragraph{Decentralized algorithms with fixed topology.} \cite{scaman17a} is the first work to derive an accelerated algorithm for decentralized optimization, and it links the convergence speed to the Laplacian eigen-gap.
-The corresponding algorithm uses a dual formulation as well as a Chebychev acceleration (which is synchronous and for a fixed topology), yet as stated in Tab. \ref{complexity-graph}, it still requires a significant amount of edges activated.
+\paragraph{Decentralized algorithms with fixed topology.} \cite{scaman17a} is the first work to derive an accelerated algorithm for decentralized optimization, and it links the convergence speed to the Laplacian eigengap.
+The corresponding algorithm uses a dual formulation and a Chebychev acceleration (synchronous and only for fixed topology).
+Yet, as stated in Tab. \ref{complexity-graph}, it still requires many edges to be activated.
 Furthermore, under a relatively flexible condition on the intensity of our P.P.P.s, we show that our work improves over bounds that depend on the spectral gap.
-An emerging line of work following this formulation employs the continuized framework \cite{even2020,even2021continuized,even2021decentralized}, but are unfortunately not amenable to incorporate a time varying topology by essence, as they rely on a coordinate descent scheme in the dual~\cite{nesterov2017efficiency}.
-We note that \cite{even2021decentralized} incorporates delays in their model, using the same technique as our work, yet transferring this robustness to another setting remains unclear.
-Reducing the number of communication has been studied in \cite{mishchenko2022proxskip}, only in the context of constant topology and without obtaining accelerated rates. \cite{ADFSSiam2021} allows to obtain fast communication and gossip rates, yet requires a proximal step as well as synchrony between nodes to apply a momentum variable.
+An emerging line of work following this formulation employs the continuized framework \citep{even2020,even2021continuized,even2021decentralized}, but unfortunately do not use a primal oracle, as they rely on the gradients of the Fenchel conjugate.
+Finally, we note that the work of \cite{even2021decentralized} incorporates delays in their model, showing that, with some adaptation, the continuized methods in \citep{even2021continuized} still converge at a linear rate.
+Yet transferring this robustness to our setting remains unclear.
+Reducing the number of communication has been studied in \cite{mishchenko2022proxskip}, but without obtaining accelerated rates. \cite{ADFSSiam2021} allows for fast communication and gossip rates yet requires a proximal step and synchrony between nodes to apply a momentum variable.

-\paragraph{Decentralized algorithms with varying topology.} We highlight that \cite{kovalev2021lower,li2021accelerated,koloskova2020unified} are some of the first works to propose a framework for decentralized learning in the context of varying topology.
-However, they rely on an inner-loop propagating variables multiple times through a network, which imposes full synchrony and a communication overhead.
-In addition, as noted empirically in \cite{lin2015universal}, inner-loops lead to a plateau-effect.
-Furthermore, we note that \cite{kovalev2021accelerated,salim2021optimal} employ a formulation derived from \cite{salim2020dualize,condat2022distributed}, casting decentralized learning as a monotonous inclusion, obtaining a linear rate thanks to a preconditioning step of a Forward-Backward like algorithm.
-However, being sequential by nature, this type of algorithm is not amenable to a continuized framework.
+\paragraph{Finite sum acceleration.} If each local function $f_i$ is a sum of elementary functions $\sum_{j=1}^mf_{i,j}$ with a favorable conditionning, an additional acceleration is possible, as observed by \cite{ADFSSiam2021,hendrikx2020dual,hendrikx2022principled}, which is a different problem from Eq. \ref{main}.
+This can be viewed as a cluster of nodes with infinite connectivity and an efficient decentralized algorithm should automatically adapt to such structure.
+Thus, we focused on the setting $m=1$, which allows a fair comparison with these works.